Ka Hale Moi

 No analysis available

-The remarks explicitly mention night patrol, which indicates security patrol service.
-This aligns with the building context of having security, and the public remarks support patrol service specifically.
+The remarks directly mention night patrol, which is clear evidence of security patrol service.
+This aligns with the building being described as secure.

 No analysis available